ibm-cloud-docs/assistant/dialog-methods.md

 For example, in a dialog node response, you might add a context variable that captures a number specified in the user input (`@sys-number`), and saves it as `$your_number`.
 You might add the following text as a text response:

 ```
 I'm doing math.
 Given the value you specified, when I add 5, I get: <? $your_number + 5 ?>.
 When I subtract 5, I get: <? $your_number - 5 ?>.
-When I multiple it by 5, I get: <? $your_number * 5 ?>.
+When I multiply it by 5, I get: <? $your_number * 5 ?>.
 When I divide it by 5, I get: <? $your_number/5 ?>.
 ```
 {codeblock}

 If the user specifies `10`, then the resulting text response is:

 ```
 I'm doing math.
 Given the value you specified, when I add 5, I get: 15.
 When I subtract 5, I get: 5.
-When I multiple it by 5, I get: 50.
+When I multiply it by 5, I get: 50.
 When I divide it by 5, I get: 2.
 ```
 {codeblock}